-Some bugs, such as aphids, have piercing mouth parts, which they use to tap into the plant’s vascular system.
-They then suck in the sap depositing a sticky substance on the plant causing it to wilt and die.
-Other piercing bugs, such as spider mites, feed on the food-producing plant cells causing them to yellow and dry out.
+Some bugs, such as aphids, have piercing mouth parts that tap into the plant’s vascular system.
+They then suck in the sap depositing a sticky substance on the plant, causing it to wilt and die.
+Other piercing bugs, such as spider mites, feed on the food-producing plant cells causing them to be yellow and dry out.

-Some pests like the cicadas cause damage by laying their eggs on the plant, or by girdling part of it to make a place for their babies.
+Some pests like the cicadas cause damage by laying their eggs on the plant or girdling part of it to make a place for their babies.

 Organic pest control and management

-The organic gardening approach to dealing with pests starts with good management.
-The priority goes to maximum control with minimum harm to humans and non-pest creatures.
+The organic gardening approach to dealing with pests starts with good management by prioritizing control with minimum harm to humans and non-pest creatures.
 The following steps will show how to achieve effective results.

 - Monitor your garden regularly to detect any problems as soon as possible.
-Observe any changes in your plants from color, growth rate, and any odd secretions.
+Observe any changes in your plants from color, growth rate, and abnormal secretions.

 - Identify the damage to find its cause.

-- Decide on the action plan by determining the amount of damage.
-Ask yourself if it is serious enough to take action.
+- Decide on the action plan by determining the amount of damage if it is severe enough to take action.

-- Treat your plants as soon as you notice the problem to stop it from spreading.
-Also, treating early will allow the use of mild organic solutions.
-Any harsh chemical methods should be the last resort.
+- Treat your plants as soon as you notice the problem to stop the spread and to be able to use mild organic solutions since harsh chemicals should be the last resort.